-Paris Goodyear-Brown provides both individual and group supervision for clinicians who wish to become Registered Play Therapists (RPTs).
-Supervision can be done face-to-face, by phone, or through video conferencing.
-As the supervision needs of a play therapist in Singapore may be different then someone here in the states, supervision can be personalized to your unique needs.
+Paris Goodyear-Brown provides remote group supervision for clinicians who wish to become Registered Play Therapists (RPTs) through the TraumaPlay™ certification trainings.
+As the supervision needs of a play therapist in Singapore may be different than someone here in the states, supervision can be personalized to your unique needs.

-Play therapists in training need 50 hours of play therapy supervision, unless they receive their supervision from and RPT-S. In this case, clinicians need 20 hours of individual (or triadic) supervision and up to 15 hours of group supervision (all supervision can be individual, but the group option may be more economical.
-Please contact Paris at firstname.lastname@example.org to ask further questions or to request a supervision packet.
+Play therapists in training need 50 hours of play therapy supervision unless they receive their supervision from and RPT-S. In this case, clinicians need 20 hours of individual (or triadic) supervision and up to 15 hours of group supervision (all supervision can be individual, but the group option may be more economical.

 Paris consults with agencies, organizations, clinics, schools and private practitioners on the following topics: